The Archetype Crucible

 Rettig’s company, he was used to discomfort, even long periods of being

 motionless in miserable conditions.
-Jace, however, did not care for captivity or
+Jace, however, did not care for captivity

-confinement.
-There was a difference between choosing not to move, and not being
+nor did he care for confinement.
+There was a difference between choosing not to

-able to move.
-The bonds, he thought, were more for the peace of mind of his
+move, and not being able to move.
+The bonds, he thought, were more for the peace

-Jace was unarmed save for a combat knife which had been taken from him.
+its spare cassettes, and his combat knife which had been taken from him.
 Nearly

 thirty centimeters of razor sharp and serrated BPC with a kilo and a half heft